Where Do you Get your Inspiration Online?

 It’s a place to find great quotes, meditation help, and answers to questions about all religions.
 It is a reminder that by seeking first to understand all faiths that we can be understood ourselves.

-The American Academy of Achievement’s website has extensive collection of exclusive, first-person interviews with its honorees is available to parents, teachers and students.
+The American Academy of Achievement’s website has an extensive collection of exclusive, first-person interviews with its honorees is available to parents, teachers, and students.

 This is the website of Jennifer Louden who is considered the contemporary voice of women’s comfort and best-selling author, personal coach, and speaker who provides women with the information, inspiration, and tools to create lives they love.

-Jennifer is a reminder to stop everyday and savor the moments.
+Follow her blog and get writing advice, and prompts, etc. and sign up for her newsletter.
+Jennifer is a reminder to stop every day and savor the moments.

 Laughter Yoga is an exercise routine for a complete well-being workout.
 It was developed by Dr. Madan Kataria, a physician from Mumbai, India.